Irreducibility algorithm for the Weierstrass polynomials of two complex variables and the Puiseux expansions: Part[A], Part[B], Part[C]

+The contents of this book consist of three parts, called Part[A], Part[B] and Part[C] with good appendix.
+Our aim is to prove by Part[B] and Part[C] that a complete irreducibility algorithm for the W-poly of two complex variables and the corresponding standard Puiseux expansions in Part[A] can be explicitly and rigorously computable in an elementary way. \ms

-The contents of the paper consist of three parts, called Part[A], Part[B] and Part[C].
-In more detail, Part[A] is divided by Chapter I and Chapter II; and Part[B] is divided by Chapter III,\dots, Chapter VII; and Part[C] is divided by Chapter VIII,\dots, Chapter XI.
+In more detail, Part[A] is divided by Part[A1] and Part[A2]; Part[B] is divided by Part[B1],\dots, Part[B5]; Part[C] is divided by Part[C1],\dots, Part[C4]. \ms

-In order to solve the above problems completely, computationally and rigorously, the aim of this paper is to prove by Part[B] and Part[C] that three explicit algorithms themselves, which are called The 1st Algorithm, The 2nd Algorithm and The 3rd Algorithm in Part[A], can be completely computable rigorously in an elementary way, as follows: \ms
+Now, in order to solve the above problems completely, computationally and rigorously, we are going to prove by Part[B] and Part[C] that the definition for the new teminology appearing in \S 1.1 of Part[A1] must be well-defined, and so The 1st Algorithm in \S 1.4 of Part[A2], The 2nd Algorithm in \S 1.8 of Part[A2] and The 3rd Algorithm in \S 1.9 of Part[A2] can be completely and rigorously computable in an elementary, as follows: \ms